CallumHemsley/PenguinDevs/content/blog/software-internship-guide/index.md

 Here is a great [link](https://medium.com/@alimirio/how-to-solve-problems-on-leetcode-to-prepare-for-technical-interviews-e74781b865d2) for making the most out of practicing problems on [Leetcode](https://www.leetcode.com), [Hackerrank](https://www.hackerrank.com/), etc.

+> edit - I've received some replies saying that linux and git are also worth learning for interviews.
+Personally, I was never asked about these two things, and at my current internship, I use neither (Windows + P4 instead).

 ## Stage 1: Preparing and sending the CV

 ### Preparing your CV